 - Proposals must be sent in Word format, Arial 12, space 1½.

 - Articles must not be longer than 7,000 words (references not included) if the author wishes to include them in the memoirs.

-- Proposals and presentations may be in Spanish, English or Portuguese.
+- Papers may be written in Spanish, English or Portuguese.

 WHERE TO SEND THE PROPOSALS?

 Proposals must be sent before the aforementioned deadlines to firstname.lastname@example.org